furrycatherder/gleam-ask/README.md

 ## Conclusion

-`ask` equips Gleam developers with a robust toolkit for managing equivalences and predicates efficiently.
+`ask` equips Gleam developers with a robust toolkit for managing equivalences, orderings, and predicates efficiently.
 Whether you're implementing algorithms, data validation systems, or decision-making processes, `ask` facilitates streamlined code development, allowing you to focus on problem-solving.

 Further documentation can be found at <https://hexdocs.pm/ask>.